jeroanan/BlockChain/README.md

 A simple example of how to make a block chain.

-See the [https://github.com/jeroanan/BlockChain|blog post] that gives a tutorial relating to this repo.
+See the [blog post](https://github.com/jeroanan/BlockChain) that gives a tutorial relating to this repo.

 ## Pre-requisites